Lost-Outpost/moonlit-tales/README.md

 # Installation

 Installation is handled through [GDLauncher](https://gdlauncher.com/) with a one-click install of the modlist.
-Download the latest release from [here](https://github.com/Lost-Outpost/moonlit-tales/releases)
+Download the latest release from [here](https://github.com/Lost-Outpost/moonlit-tales/releases) and use the import from zip feature in GDLauncher.

 # Issues